On a generalization of affinoid varieties: Dagger analytic spaces

 \begin{defn} Let $(X, A, \tau)$ be a $k$-dagger analytic space.
 The subsets of $X$ which are in $\what{\tau}$ are said to be \emph{$k$-dagger affinoid domains} in $X$. \end{defn}

 \begin{defn} We say that a $k$-dagger analytic space $(X, A, \tau)$ is \emph{good} if for each point $x \in X$ there is a $k$-dagger affinoid domain which is neighborhood of $x$. \end{defn}

-Now we want to study the way to glue these dagger analytic spaces, to put a structural sheaf over them and to study the relations between the weak $G$-topology induced by $k$-dagger affinoid domains of an analytic space and its 'true' topology.
-The key definition to do this is the following.
-From now on we often suppress the explicit reference to the net $\tau$ and the atlas $A$ of a dagger analytic space supposing to work always with its maximal atlas given by $\what{\tau}$.
+Now we want to study how to glue $k$-dagger analytic spaces, how to put a structural sheaf on them and to study the relations between the weak $G$-topology induced by $k$-dagger affinoid domains and its 'true' topology of the underlying space.
+The key definition to do such a study is the next one.
+From now on we often suppress the explicit reference to the net $\tau$ and the atlas $A$ of a dagger analytic space and we always suppose to work always with its maximal atlas given by $\what{\tau}$.

-\begin{defn} A subset $Y$ of a $k$-dagger analytic space $(X, A, \tau)$ is said to be a \emph{$k$-dagger analytic domain} if, for any point $x \in Y$, there exist $k$-dagger affinoid domains $V_1, \ldots, V_n \in \what{\tau}$ that are contained in $Y$ and such that $x \in V_1 \cap \ldots \cap V_n$ and the set $V_1 \cup \ldots \cup V_n$ is a neighborhood of $x \in Y$ (\ie, the restriction of the net affinoid domains on $Y$ is a net on $Y$). \end{defn}
+\begin{defn} A subset $Y$ of a $k$-dagger analytic space $(X, A, \tau)$ is said to be a \emph{$k$-dagger analytic domain} if, for any point $x \in Y$, there exist $k$-dagger affinoid domains $V_1, \ldots, V_n \in \tau$ that are contained in $Y$ and such that $x \in V_1 \cap \ldots \cap V_n$ and the set $V_1 \cup \ldots \cup V_n$ is a neighborhood of $x \in Y$ (\ie, the restriction of the net affinoid domains on $Y$ is a net on $Y$). \end{defn}

 We remark that the intersection of two dagger analytic domains is a dagger analytic domain, and the preimage of a dagger analytic domain with respect to a morphism of a dagger analytic spaces is a dagger analytic domain.
-Furthermore, the family of dagger affinoid domains that are contained in a dagger analytic domain $Y \subset X$ defines a dagger affinoid atlas on $Y$, and there is a canonical morphism of dagger analytic spaces $\iota: Y \to X$.
+Furthermore, the family of dagger affinoid domains that are contained in a dagger analytic domain $Y \subset X$ defines a dagger affinoid atlas on $Y$ and there is a canonical morphism of dagger analytic spaces $\iota: Y \to X$ which satisfy the following universal property.
 For any morphism $\phi: Z \to X$ with $\phi(Z) \subset Y$ there exists a unique morphism $\psi: Z \to Y$ with $\phi = \iota \circ \psi$.
-A morphism $\phi: Y \to X$ that induces an isomorphism of $Y$ with a dagger analytic domain in X is said to be an \emph{open immersion}, also if $Y$ may not be open in the topology of $X$.
+A morphism $\phi: Y \to X$ that induces an isomorphism of $Y$ with a dagger analytic domain in X is said to be an \emph{open immersion} also if $Y$ may not be open in the topology of $X$.
 We remark also that then all open subsets of $X$ are dagger analytic domains.

-Is clear that a dagger analytic domain that is isomorphic to a $k$-dagger affinoid space is a $k$-dagger affinoid domain.
+It is clear that a dagger analytic domain that is isomorphic to a $k$-dagger affinoid space is a $k$-dagger affinoid domain.

 \begin{prop} Let $\{Y_i\}_{i \in I}$ be a covering of a $k$-dagger analytic space $(X, A, \tau)$ by dagger analytic domains such that each point of $x \in X$ has a neighborhood of the form $Y_1 \cup \ldots \cup Y_n$, with $x \in Y_1 \cap \ldots Y_n$ (\ie, $\{Y_i\}_{i \in I}$ is a quasinet on $X$).
 Then for any dagger analytic space $X'$ the following sequence of sets is exact